bluesnowman/fphp-saber/README.md

     + Throwable\UnexpectedValue\Exception
     + Throwable\UnimplementedMethod\Exception
     + Throwable\Unknown\Exception
-  + Util\Type
-    + Regex\Type
 ````

 Most data types have a module associated with it.
-A module contains a set of common static methods for processing its respective data type.

 Collection types also have an iterator class so that the class can be used with PHP's `foreach` loop.
 Because these iterator classes must conform to PHP's `Iterator` and `Countable` interfaces, methods in these classes do not necessarily conform to all of the conventions that this library otherwise uses (i.e. some non-doubly underscored methods will return PHP typed primitives instead their respective `Core\Type` objects).